jwillz7667/ai-voice-caller/README.md

 5. **Update Twilio Configuration**
    - Update your Twilio webhook URL to point to your deployed WebSocket server

+### Optional: SIP Dialing (Preview)
+- If you have access to OpenAI Realtime SIP, set `OPENAI_SIP_URI` in `websocket-server/.env` and configure Twilio to use `https://your-ngrok-url/twiml-sip` as the Voice Webhook.
+This will <Dial><Sip> directly to the model.
+- The server exposes `POST /sip-status` to log <Dial> status callbacks and `GET /sip-uri` to compute a SIP URI using your latest saved voice/model configuration.

+### Recording
+- Calls can be recorded from Twilio.
+For WebSocket streaming (`/twiml`), the server starts/stops recordings via Twilio's REST API using the current `recordCall` setting and posts status updates to `/recording-status`.
+- For SIP dialing (`/twiml-sip`), recording is enabled using the supported `<Dial record="record-from-answer" recordingStatusCallback="...">` attributes.

+### Models & Voices
+- Choose the realtime model and voice from the Session Configuration panel in the webapp.
+Custom values are supported for both model and voice.
+- Default realtime model is `gpt-realtime`.
+Server resolves the WebSocket endpoint from either `model_url` (exact URL), `model` (name), `OPENAI_MODEL_URL`, or a safe default.

 ### Production Considerations

 When deploying to production, consider: